decaf-dev/obsidian-dataloom/README.md

 When wrap overflow is disabled the text will cut off at the column width and create an ellipsis (...)

-### Undoing Changes
+## Undoing Changes

 NLTs does not currently have built in history.
-If you need to undo changes, go to editing mode and undo markdown changes using `ctrl+z` (or `option-z`on mac).
+If you need to undo changes, go to editing mode and undo markdown changes using `ctrl+z` (or `option-z` on mac).
 Then go back to reading mode.

-### Errors
+## Errors

 A cell error will occur if you enter data which doesn't match the column content type.
 You can correct this error by clicking on the cell and entering in data that matches the column content type.

-## Settings

-Settings can be found by opening the Obsidian settings menu and then scrolling down to `Notion-Like Tables`

-### Excluded Tables

-If you would like to exclude a table from being rendered as a Notion-Like table, you can specify the file path for the note that contains the table.
-Please note that this file path must include any folders starting from the root folder. e.g. `/folder1/folder2/note.md`

-Please note that the `.md` extension is required for the file name of the note in the path.

-Different path names must be separated with a comma: `/note1.md,/folder/note2.md`

 ## Custom Themes

 NLT tables uses normal table semantic elements (`table`, `th`, `tr`, `td`, etc) to render.
 If you wish to edit the display of the table, just style those elements in your CSS.

-## Bugs and Feature Requests
+## Contributing

 If you find a bug or would like to suggest a feature, please open an issue [here](https://github.com/trey-wallis/obsidian-notion-like-tables/issues).
 I will try to respond as soon as possible.

-## Support Plugin Development

--   I have a lot of features that I am excited to add to this plugin.
-If you would like to help support plugin development, you can [buy me an herbal tea](https://www.buymeacoffee.com/treywallis) ;)

 ## License

 -   GNU GPLv3

-## Author

--   Trey Wallis